tasic-ua/minimalist/README.md

 The /var/spool/maximalist may contain file lists.lst which contains the list of addresses of mail lists from the server that a user can subscribe to.
 The file is sent in reply to the info request.

+Now the minimalist MLM is installed on a server.
+But to complete the installation i.e. to setup some mail list we need to fulfil more setup.
+Let;s say we want to setup mail list test-me@example.com on the server that support mail for the example.com domain.

+First of all. in the directory /var/spool/minimalist/ we create directory matched the name of mail list.
+In our case it is test-me.
+The user from which the MTA is runnung must be the owner of this directory with the full rights.

+The directory must contain the file named 'list'.
+The file contains the list of emails of members of mail list -- each address in a new line.
+The file can contain comments started from the #sign.
+The directory can contain a file 'list-writers' that contains addresses which can post to the mail list but do not receive messages from this mail list.